Ame no Wakahiko: Death

-Takamimusubi saw the arrow and threw it back at the earth where it hit Ame no Wakahiko while he was laying in bed, killing him.
+Takamimusubi saw the arrow and threw it back at the earth where it hit Ame no Wakahiko while he was lying in bed, killing him.
 Other versions state that Amaterasu was the one who shot the arrow back at him.

+This myth is the origin of a Japanese saying about the returning arrow.
+It is likely also a mythicisation of attempts made by the Yamato state to impose its authority over neighbouring states.

 Funeral

 After Ame no Wakahiko's death, his parents built a hut (喪屋 moya) for their son.
 Ajisukitakahikone went down to pay his respect.
 However, due to Ajisukitakahikone looking similar to Ame no Wakahiko he was mistaken to be Ame no Wakahiko brought back to life.
 Ajisukitakahikone was offended by this and destroyed the hut and kicked it.
 The hut landed in the land of Mino and became a mountain called Moyama.